Motivation, Process and Child Development

 Readiness, Risk, and Intuition

-A missing element in playground safety is failure to provide sufficient free play time on challenging playgrounds for children to develop their natural intuition for protecting themselves in increasingly risky play.
+A missing element in playground safety is a failure to provide sufficient free play time on challenging playgrounds for children to develop their natural intuition for protecting themselves in increasingly risky play.
 Over time and with experience, children given many opportunities to engage in risky play build remarkably rapid instinctive, reflective processes that kick in to trigger automatic compensatory actions to prevent falls and to protect themselves during falls.
 Children can gain the power to intuitively know immediately and without conscious reasoning when an activity transcends from risky but doable to dangerous.
 For example, during falls experienced climbers twist the body to fall onto the expansive, less vulnerable back, the arms are withdrawn toward the body prior to receiving too much shock, and the neck bends forward to protect the most vulnerable head.
 The ultimate expression of such automatic, intuitive action is seen in wrestling, gymnastics, ballet, and parkour - even on the most challenging and active playgrounds.
 Learning how to prevent falls and how to fall safely begins early and depends on early cues from peers, adults, and much experience.
 Levels of child development and readiness for risky play are fundamental components of safe, healthy play.

 Frost, J. L., Brown, P. S., Thornton, C. D., & Sutterby, J. A. (2004).
 The Developmental Benefits of Playgrounds.
 Olney, MD: Association for Childhood Education International.